danforthcenter/plantcv/docs/segment_insertion_angle.md

 - **Context:**
     - Find "tangent" angles to leaf insertion points in degrees of skeleton segments compared to the stem angle.
       Use `size` pixels of the inner portion of each leaf to find a linear regression line, and calculate angle between insertion angle and the stem.
-Insertion angles are automatically stored in the [outputs class](outputs.md).
 - **Output data stored:** Data ('segment_insertion_angle') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.
     These data can always get accessed during a workflow (example below).
-[Summary of Output Observations](output_measurements.md#summary-of-output-observations)
+For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)

 **Reference Image:** segmented_img